Ilakucaraq means "being together" in Yugtun, the language of the Yup'ik people of Southwest Alaska.

 Ilakucaraq Activity Guides

-Use these resources to explore identity and values with youth in classrooms, after school or summer programs, postsecondary advising, or other settings.
+Use these resources to explore identity and values with 6-12th grade youth in classrooms, after school or summer programs, postsecondary advising, or other settings.

 The Ilakucaraq Project was funded by the U.S. Department of Education's Alaska Native Education Program.